 - Interrupt-driven and SDMA-driven transmit/receive of characters - Standard Linux baud rates up to 4 Mbps - Transmit and receive characters with 7-bit and 8-bit character lengths - Transmits one or two stop bits - Supports TIOCMGET IOCTL to read the modem control lines.
-Only supports the constants TIOCM_CTS and TIOCM_CAR, plus TIOCM_RI in DTE mode only - Supports the constants the modem control lines.
-Supports the constants the constants and the modem control lines.
-Supports the constants the constants and the modem control lines.
-Supports the constants the constants are supported by the constant of t - Odd and even parity - XON/XOFF software flow control.
+Only supports the constants TIOCM_CTS and TIOCM_CAR, plus TIOCM_RI in DTE mode only - Supports TIOCMSET IOCTL to set the modem control lines.
+Supports the constants TIOCM_RTS and TIOCM_DTR only - Odd and even parity - XON/XOFF software flow control.
 Serial communication using software flow control is reliable when communication speeds are not too high and the probability of buffer overruns is minimal - CTS/RTS hardware flow control-both interrupt-driven software-controlled hardware flow and hardware-driven hardware-controlled flow - Send and receive break characters through the standard Linux serial API - Recognizes frame and parity errors - Ability to ignore characters with break, parity and frame errors - Get and set UART port information through the TIOCGSSERIAL and TIOCSSERIAL TTY IOCTL.
 Some programs like setserial and dip use this feature to make sure that the baud rate was set properly and to get general information on the device.
 The UART type should be set to 52 as defined in the serial_core.h header file. - Serial IrDA - Power management feature by suspending and resuming the URT ports - Standard TTY layer IOCTL calls